Baraz20/writeups/thm/adventofcyber2/day5/README.md

 -----

-For me the ip for the machine was:`10.10.3.234` it probably be diffrent for you.
+For me the ip for the machine was: `10.10.3.234` it'll probably be diffrent for you.

 ## Question 1
 *Without using directory brute forcing, what's Santa's secret login panel?*